 5.1 The Archive agrees to take all reasonable steps necessary to minimise deterioration in the physical condition of the records arising from the inexorable processes of biological and chemical decay and shall endeavour so far as labour and funding permit to carry out preventative or restorative conservation work to the records.

 5.2 Records may be stored offsite securely in compliance with archival environmental standards (PD5454) to prevent loss, damage and deterioration.

 5.3.1 Photograph, microfilm, digitise, or otherwise copy or electronically reproduce the records.

-5.3.2 Carry out such work in regard to the conservation of the documents as may from time to time be considered desirable and practical by the Information Management Team.
+5.3.2 Carry out such work in regard to the conservation of the documents as may from time to time be considered desirable and practical by the Information Governance Team.